The Glee Project: Season two (2012)

 Casting for a second season was announced after the first season finale.
 The season pickup was confirmed on January 17, 2012, at which time it was stated that the second season would feature fourteen contestants, an increase of two from the twelve in the first season.
 On January 21, 2012, Lea Michele revealed that she would be the guest mentor for the season premiere.
 Other guest mentors would include season 1 co-winner Samuel Larsen (Joe Hart), Cory Monteith (Finn Hudson), Naya Rivera (Santana Lopez), Jane Lynch (Sue Sylvester), Amber Riley (Mercedes Jones), Chris Colfer (Kurt Hummel), Dianna Agron (Quinn Fabray) and returning season 1 mentors Darren Criss (Blaine Anderson) and Kevin McHale (Artie Abrams).

 The second season premiered in the US on June 5, 2012, and ran for eleven weeks, concluding on August 14, 2012.
 There was one winner for the season: Blake Jenner won the seven-episode arc on Glee.
 He made his first appearance in the fifth episode of season four, "The Role You Were Born to Play", as a McKinley student named Ryder Lynn.
 He was a recurring character for 18 episodes on season 4 and was promoted to series regular on season 5.
-Ali Stroker, the runner up, also made an unexpected first appearance in the fourth season episode, "I Do", as Betty Pillsbury.
+Ali Stroker, the runner up, made an appearance in the fourth season episode, "I Do", as Betty Pillsbury.

 Dani Shay, who was the third person eliminated, was previously a contestant on America's Got Talent (season 6) going as far as the quarter-finals.